All

 How to submit the application?

-The Preliminary Application and Full Application must be completed through the SEA DREAM application portal.
+The Preliminary Application and Full Application must be completed and submitted through the SEA DREAM Application Portal.
+Only applications submitted via the SEA DREAM Application Portal will be accepted.

 4.3